nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Adds an animal under the care of the user.

-Format: `add n/NAME s/SPECIES i/ID [m/MEDICAL CONDITION]… [f/FEEDING TIME]…​`
+Format: `add n/NAME s/SPECIES i/ID [m/MEDICAL CONDITION]… [f/FEED TIME]…​`

+Conditions:
+* `ID` field should only contain numbers with no leading zeroes, and it should be at least 3 digits long

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-An animal can have any number of medical conditions and feeding times (including 0).
+An animal can have any number of medical conditions and feed times (including 0).
 </div>

 Examples: